 The 2004 Congestion Management System Report built upon the previous work with the addition of GPS/GIS aided data collection on travel times and speeds.
 The data collection change was undertaken in 2002 from manual recording to GPS/GIS aided collection and management.
 Additional data and observations further defined the congestion-impacted corridors within the Region.
 Each corridor was analyzed by size, population and population changes over the previous decade, employment and percentage of developed land.
 This corridor data was then linked with the specific speed information and threshold speed for each defined segment of the congested corridors.
 The results of the analysis reveal the worst performing portions of the corridors and were compared with the projects within the Transportation Improvement Plan (TIP) and the I-95 New Haven Harbor Corridor Improvement Program.
 Many segments of the congested corridors within the Region will be addressed by improvements programmed or under construction.
-Other corridors have been or are programmed for corridor studies under the annual Unified
+Other corridors have been or are programmed for corridor studies under the annual

-Planning Work Program (UPWP) undertaken by SCRCOG.
+Unified Planning Work Program (UPWP) undertaken by SCRCOG.
 The corridor studies will identify opportunities for congestion mitigation within the corridor.

 Corridor studies represent the first step of framing potential solutions to congestion.
 The study process involves public outreach, a key step to a successful and viable study recommendation.
 Public participation allows input into the planning process which often leads to a recommendation which is more closely aligned with the goals of safety, context-sensitive design, livable communities, and regional economic vitality.
-Updates of the Congestion Management System Report will be undertaken as future guidance is received.
+CDOT publishes annually a "Congestion Management System Report" which provides data on congestion for the state highways and provided volume to capacity ratios.
+SCRCOG staff reviews this document to verify regional conditions and staff observations.